Flex Policies can be used to automate your workflows in Addigy by:

 Accomplishing Advanced Conditional Item Deployments

-A new version of a software was released but it does not work on Catalina devices.
+A new version of a software item was released but it does not work on devices with a Silicon chip.

 Solution